Team

 Project Coordinator

 Evan Mingo, M.Phil, is the Project Coordinator for the Teen & Dog Study at the PAW Lab.
-Evan graduated from Yale College in 2022 with a B.S. in Psychology and Ethnic Studies, and then completed a Masters of Sociology in the Sociology of Marginality and Exclusion at King’s College, Cambridge.
+They graduated from Yale College in 2022 with a B.S. in Psychology and Ethnic Studies, and then completed a Masters of Sociology in the Sociology of Marginality and Exclusion at King’s College, Cambridge.
+They will be starting a Masters of Public Health at the Tufts University Medical School starting Fall 2025.
 Evan’s research interests mainly involve clinical consequences of discrimination and bias, environmental and intersectional stress, and diverse sampling and recruitment.
 Outside of the PAW Lab, Evan enjoys binge-watching movies and TV shows, playing board games, eating good food, and video games.

 Jordanne Brown (she/her)